ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 `
 = Legend =
 `
-Major Stable Build is identified with current year on final version number (2013.1231.*2015*) 2015 for example.
+Branche is identified with first year on current version number (*2014*.1231.0) 2014 for example.

-Branche is identified with first year on current version number (*2013*.1231.*2014*) 2013 for example.
+Build is identified with progressive number on middle version number (2014.*1231*.0) 2014-12-31.

-Incremental Build is identified with progressive number on final Version number (2015.1213.*9999*) for example.
+Revision is identified with progressive number on last version number (2014.*1231*.0) for example.
 `
 = Please Noted That =
 `